-- (A) The file at the Division of Workers' Compensation will be retained until the claim is closed and is not subject to subpoena for administrative hearings.
-The file will be retained for at least seven (7) years from the date of closure.
-Certified copies of any documents in the Division file can be tendered by a party to the Office of Administrative Courts and shall be considered self-authenticating.
+- (A) The file at the Division of Workers' Compensation will be retained in its original form at the Division until the claim is closed and is not subject to subpoena for administrative hearings.
+A scanned electronic version of the file will be retained for at least seven years from the date of closure.
+Certified copies of any documents in the Division file can be tendered by a party to the office of administrative courts and shall be considered selfauthenticating.
 Parties may obtain certified copies of documents in the Division file by contacting the Division of Workers' Compensation, customer service section. - (B) Absent extraordinary circumstances, no employee of the Division of Workers' Compensation shall be expected or required to testify at a hearing.

-9-10 DISFIGUREMENT AWARD (PHOTO)
+9-11 DISFIGUREMENT AWARD (PHOTO)

-- (A) Requests for determination of additional compensation for disfigurement based upon submission of photographs shall be filed on the form prescribed by the Division. - (B) Requests shall be accompanied by at least one (1) photograph, clearly showing the disfigurement, taken after the injured worker has been placed at maximum medical improvement, or at least six (6) months after the disfiguring event.
-It is strongly encouraged that a ruler be visible in the photograph next to the disfigurement.
-Video submissions will not be accepted. - (C) Claimants are required to certify that the submitted photographs are a true and accurate representation of the disfigurement at the time the request is being made. - (1) The injured worker should sign and date on the back of each photograph.
-The date the photograph was taken shall also be listed, if different than the date of signature. - (2) The signature shall serve as the certification that the photographs are a true and accurate representation of the disfigurement at the time the request is being made. - (3) If the photograph is provided digitally, a signed certification must accompany the image(s). - (D) Any party dissatisfied with an order regarding disfigurement benefits issued pursuant to this rule may file an application for hearing before the Office of Administrative Courts.
+- (A) Requests for determination of additional compensation for disfigurement based upon submission of photographs shall be filed on the form prescribed by the division. - (B) Requests shall be accompanied by at least one photograph, clearly showing the disfigurement, taken after the injured worker has been placed at maximum medical improvement or at least six months after the disfiguring event. - (C) The back of each photograph shall be signed and dated by the injured worker.
+The signature shall certify the photographs are a true and accurate representation of the disfigurement at the time the request is being made. - (D) Any party dissatisfied with an order regarding disfigurement benefits issued pursuant to this rule may file an application for hearing before the office of administrative courts.